burningglass/registrationgui/README.md

 Open a new browser tab at: https://<IP address for 'keycloak' service endpoint above> and on the KeyCloak landing page, click 'Administration Console'

-*Important.* Accept the certificate when warned it is not trusted.
+**Important** Accept the certificate when warned it is not trusted.

 Now repeat steps 1.3 – 1.5